jayk-gupta/web-resources-project/README.md

 5. Drag and drop your image in the .md file in the appropriate position.

 # Contributing
 We welcome contributions from the community!
-If you're interested in contributing to this project, please read our contribution guidelines for more information on how to get started.
+If you're interested in contributing to this project, please read our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get started.

 # License
 MIT License